Choosing between a German Pinscher vs Doberman pits a little-known dog breed against a very famous one.

-In fact, breeding choices people made in the past to produce dogs which were good for specific jobs still play a big role in shaping their characters today.
+Well, in the past, people made breeding choices to produce dogs that were good for specific jobs, like guarding or retrieving.
+These choices play a big role in shaping our dogs’ characters today.

 They enjoyed steady popularity for many decades due to their versatility and dependability as working dogs.

-But like a lot of dog breeds, their numbers fell into sharp decline during World War 2, when keeping pet animals became out of reach for many people living under the hardships of wartime.
+But like a lot of dog breeds, their numbers fell into sharp decline during World War 2, when keeping pet animals became impossible for many people living under the hardships of wartime.

-Following the war, the breed was resurrected from a small number of remaining animals, by a group of committed and loyal enthusiasts.
+After the war, a group of loyal enthusiasts resurrected the breed from a small number of remaining animals.

 In 2003 their hard work was finally rewarded in the U.S., when the American Kennel Club (AKC) formally accepted German Pinschers onto their breed register.